dj3520/EDPM/README.md

    - Get `galaxy_stations.json.gz` from [Spansh Dumps](https://spansh.co.uk/dumps)
    - Place the **extracted json file** in the `json` directory
+   - Alternatively just toss the URL into the tool.
+The file won't be saved, so if anything messes up, the download will happen again.

 2. Convert the data: